The Concept of Epigenetics

 Improving Health and Longevity

-My family history analysis revealed that primary concerns are blood pressure, cholesterol, heart diseases, and joint issues such as arthritis (see appendix 1).
+My family history analysis revealed that primary concerns are blood pressure, cholesterol, heart diseases, and joint issues such as arthritis (see figure below).
 What may be seen as typical health issues of older adults and those close to seniority, in light of epigenetics become problems that need addressing through behavioral and medicational interventions on the inter-generational scale?
 This analysis identifies possible risk areas of which I need to be extremely careful.
 The “Living to 100” questionnaire allowed me to further the understanding of my hereditary risks and confirm dangerous tendencies.

 Suggestions to improve my potential longevity may include regular health examinations and behavioral interventions such as non-sedentary activities.
 In addition, regular blood sugar level and blood pressure monitoring could help identify unhealthy trends.
 Small but regular doses of calcium and aspirin could also partly address my hereditary potential to develop arthritis, osteoporosis, prevent heart attacks, and other heart-related diseases.
 The understanding of epigenetics enables me to place more emphasis on eliminating unhealthy practices that my relatives have.
 It also teaches me to develop healthy ones in order to prevent my children from having the same issues at an older age.